DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

     </thead>
 </table>

-*Scores will vary, depending on how obstacles and rewards are interpreted by players.*
+*Scores may vary, depending on how obstacles and rewards are interpreted by players.
+Monthly Challenges are the best place for objective competition.*

 > Web App built with the incredible [Dicier font](https://speakthesky.itch.io/typeface-dicier) by [Speak the Sky](https://speakthesky.com/) and uses the [CRT effect](http://aleclownes.com/2017/02/01/crt-display.html) from Alec Lownes.
 Pixel robots from [Torben Boekemeyer]([https://mounirtohami.itch.io/26-animated-pixelart-robots](https://torbenboekemeyer.me/)).
-Rules and Web App protected [under CC-By](https://creativecommons.org/licenses/by/4.0/).
-You may reuse them with attribution.

 <link href="/assets/viewer.css" rel="stylesheet">
 <script>